ShadAcker/Check-LockedUser/README.md

 Syntax:

-.\Check-LockedUser -UserName "bsmith" -domain "usa"
+.\Check-LockedUser.ps1 -UserName "bsmith" -domain "company.com"

 both parameters are positional so you can also run it without the paramater labels

-.\Check-LockedUser -UserName "bsmith" -domain "NYC"
+.\Check-LockedUser.ps1 "bsmith" "nyc"

+will edit to unlock if it is... wrap in a gui and package for use by support teams (stay tuned)